Education for Sustainable Development

 An Interdisciplinary and Complementary Approach

 ESD draws on a variety of disciplines and themes to help learners understand and respond to major global challenges.
-It can be integrated into all areas of schooling and everyday life.
+It can be integrated into all areas of school and everyday life.

 Complementary approaches include: